AshishSharma1221/VueCrud-POC/README.md

 # Vue.js CRUD Project

 This is a Vue.js project implementing a CRUD (Create, Read, Update, Delete) application for managing products.
-The project utilizes Vue.js for the frontend and communicates with a Laravel backend API [Link to Backend Repository](https://github.com/AshishSharma1221/LaravelCrud-POC) for data operations.
+The project utilizes Vue.js for the frontend and communicates with a [Laravel backend API](https://github.com/AshishSharma1221/LaravelCrud-POC) for data operations.

 ## Features